Diamondbacks vs. Marlins Player Props Betting Odds

 Walker Stats

-- Walker has eight doubles, nine home runs, seven walks and 28 RBI (37 total hits).
-He's also stolen one base.
+- Walker has eight doubles, nine home runs, eight walks and 28 RBI (37 total hits).
+He has stolen one base.

 Walker Recent Games